platdrag/notebookLM-claude-skill/README.md

-# notebooklm — Claude Code Plugin
+# Notebooklm — Claude Code Plugin

 A Claude Code plugin that lets you query your [Google NotebookLM](https://notebooklm.google.com) notebooks directly from your coding session.
 Ask domain-specific questions and get grounded, cited answers from your uploaded sources — without leaving your editor.